-Suppliers should expect to provide part samples to AAM for primary packaging design and development.
+Suppliers should provide part samples to AAM for primary packaging design and development.
 All packaging approval must be obtained from AAM Material Handling and Packaging prior to product launch as part of the Production Part Approval Process (PPAP).
-Review of the packaging must take place with the appropriate shipping and receving facility to ensure that packaging is compliant with all current guidelines and practices.
-All packaging must be included in AAM's Plan-For-Every-Part (PFEP) through submission of a Packaging Approval Data Form (PADF).
+The packaging submission must be done through the Packaging Approval Data Form.